kaunel85/ong-bylaws/bylaws.md

    3. The Warden or his appointee shall inform the Phikeia of the result of the vote.
    4. The same procedure shall be used for the affiliation of another Chapter's alumnus attending McMaster University.

 64. Phikeia found to be acting in a manner unbecoming of a Phi will be removed from the Phikeia program.
-This action will only be taken by recommendation of the Pallas Committee to the Executive Committee, to be voted on by the Chapter subject to a 66% vote.
+This action will only be taken by recommendation of the Pallas Committee to the Executive Committee, subject to a 66% affirmative vote of members eligible to vote.

 Article VII: The Chapter House
 -------------------------------

-65. In the absence of an agreement between the Chapter and a housing provider, a 66% vote of the chapter may enter into an agreement for the use of their residence as a Chapter property.
+65. In the absence of an agreement between the Chapter and a housing provider, an affirmative vote of 66% of members eligible to vote may enter the chapter into an agreement for the use of their residence as a Chapter property.
     1. Any active agreement shall be included as Appendix D to these bylaws, function as chapter bylaws except that they may only be abrogated or changed as outlined in that agreement.

 66. Members will be fully responsible for the actions of their guests.